 Paul helped prove my fiance’s innocence!
 I like the fact that he is all about honesty and truth.
 We won our case and he did an excellent job in keeping my fiance informed throughout the process.
 Words cannot express how much we thank you!

 As a client, you will also benefit from the entire firm.
 We have a team of dedicated professionals, including multiple paralegals, attorneys, an in-house investigator and external investigation staff.
 An in-depth and highly educated understanding of search and seizure law is just the beginning; we also hit the ground through our extensive investigatory experience and resources.

 Have you been charged with a Drug Offense?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Call Dallas Drug Possession Lawyer Paul Saputo at (888) 239-9305.

 Are you fighting a charge for Drug Possession, Possession of a Controlled Substance, Delivery, Manufacture or other Drug Crime?

 Unfortunately, police frequently arrest people who are guilty of nothing more than being in the wrong place or being with the wrong crowd.
 Drugs are easy to hide, and you might be right next to a stash of illegal drugs without even knowing it.
 And to make matters worse, the law does not make it easy to explain when someone “possesses” drugs.
 How close do the drugs have to be to you to possess them?
 What if you don’t know the drugs are there?
 What if the drugs belong to someone else?
 All of these are considerations that we take into account in preparing and defending your drug crimes case.
 You need to schedule an appointment with us to go over your case in detail.
 Once we have reviewed the facts of your you case, we can guide you through the process of beating a drug charge.